Chapter 19: The Tragedy at Ong Thanh 062025

 about it.
 As I said, no tactical plans were discussed in the meeting,

-the picture, Terry looked, and I am sure, felt very small standing by
+taken of the meeting, Terry looks very small standing by that

-that helicopter, with Coleman and Newman towering over him.
-It's easy to
+Helicopter, with Coleman and Newman towering over him.
+It's easy to see

-see the lost look on Terry's face.
-I believe that Terry had no desire to
+the lost look on Terry's face.
+Terry had no desire to be within a

-be within a thousand miles of either of those men.
-Sadly, while Dick
+thousand miles of either of those men.
+Sadly, while Dick would never

-would never have allowed himself to take a bruising from these two
+have allowed himself to take a bruising from these two "Bumpkins" in the

-"Bumpkins" in the first place, Terry just stood there and endured the
+first place, Terry just stood there and endured the humiliation of being

 There was another meeting after Coleman and Newman flew back to